hphelion/documentation/cli.unix.reference.md

 ###Description
-Remove existing images by specifying thier names or IDs.
+Remove existing images by specifying their names or IDs.
 Optionally, you may specify an availability zone.

 ###Examples
 Delete image 'my-image':